-Case I: If we have a single-loop circuit in which components $R$ and $L$ are connected to a battery with emf $\mathcal{E}$, then the current in this RL circuit is obtained by formula below \[I=\frac{\mathcal{E}}{R}\left(1-e^{(-Rt/L)}\right)=I_{max}\left(1-e^{-t/\tau}\right)\] Where:
+Case I: If we have a single-loop circuit in which components $R$ and $L$ are connected to a battery with emf $\mathcal{E}$, then the current in this RL circuit is given by formula: \[I=\frac{\mathcal{E}}{R}\left(1-e^{(-Rt/L)}\right)=I_{max}\left(1-e^{-t/\tau}\right)\] Where:

-$e$ is the base of Natural Logarithm, $e=2.71828$
+$e$ is the base of the natural logarithm, $e=2.71828$

-$\tau$ that is called the time constant has units of time in seconds and is the time it takes the current in the circuits to reach $63.2\%$ of its maximum (final) value $I_{max}$.
+$\tau$, called the time constant, has units of time in seconds and is the time it takes the current in the circuits to reach $63.2\%$ of its maximum (final) value $I_{max}$.
 It defines as $\tau=\frac{L}{R}$.

 Note: for an RC circuit, the time constant is defined as $\tau=RC$.

-Case II: If the source of energy, the battery, is removed from the circuit by opening a switch, then the current does not drop to zero through the resistor instantaneously and takes some time.
-In this case, the current at any time is obtained using the below formula \[I=I_0 e^{-t/\tau}\] where $I_0$ is the initial current before the switch is closed.
+Case II: If the energy source, the battery, is removed from the circuit by opening a switch, then the current does not drop to zero through the resistor instantaneously but takes some time.
+In this case, the current at any time is given by: \[I=I_0 e^{-t/\tau}\] where $I_0$ is the initial current before the switch is opened.

 Problem (1): A solenoid with an inductance of 25 mH and resistance of ${8\,\rm \Omega}$ are connected to the terminals of a 6-V battery in series.
 There is also a switch in the circuit.